e-Invoicing under GST has implemented for all the large enterprises so far, and is one of the most successful provision of GST.

 - 6Export Invoices

-List of businesses that are exempted from e-Invoicing:
+List of businesses that are exempted from e-Invoicing under GST:

-The working of e-Invoice data auto-population in GSTR-1
+The working of e-Invoicing data auto-population in GSTR-1

 As per the above list one of the perks of e-Invoicing is the auto-population of the e-Invoice data in the GST returns.